Let me guide you to Cres, a truly magic island in the Adriatic Sea.

 Like I said, you just open Dolores’ door and….don’t look too far, at the next corner of the square is Buffet Marittimo serving basically what every restaurant in Cres is serving – fish and shellfish; but here you get really generous portions at a good price.

 Cres Island is only one of many beautiful places I’ve visited in Croatia.
-To read about the others, go to the main post and take your pick!
+So to read about the others, go to the main post and take your pick!
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: